KieranBest/Final-Year-Project/Documentation.md

 // When initiated creates the build folder and copies the files from the src folder to the build folder
 ```

-To start off this application I first needed to be able to access the MIDI device and ensure its connection is successful.
-The browser will firstly ask if the connection is allowed, if the user clicks 'Allow', then the MIDI device is connected and its device details will be portayed in the console.
+To start off this application I first needed to be able to access the MIDI device, ensure its connection is successful and display that a key has been pressed (Milestone 1: Objectives: 1).
+The browser will firstly ask if the connection is allowed, if the user clicks 'Allow', then the MIDI device is connected and its device details will be portayed in the console (Figure 10).
 If the user selects 'Block', an error message will be displayed.

 ```JavaScript
 // When the Midi device is first connected it will ask for permission to use MIDI device